Lent Day 38 – Over $600 Million Donated to Notre Dame Restoration Efforts for the Church.

 - Flint has been provided access to over $100million for repairs and updating, also it is testing “safe” for lead levels and water filters are still being provided for residents and bottled water only recently stopped being distributed freely.

-There is $2.8 Billion, yes million with a B, set to be used for aiding the homeless in the US.
+- There is $2.8 Billion, yes billion with a B, set to be used for aiding the homeless in the US.

 - To be fair France has clean water and universal health care.
 The rich there can afford philanthropy.
 Perhaps if the USA had clean water and universal health care you could also have culture?